sparkflows/sparkflows-docs/docs/mlops/admin-guide/mlflow.rst

-Integrating MLflow with Fire Insights
+Integrating MLflow with Sparkflows
 ------------------------------------

-In Fire Insights, processors in Python engine have integration with MLflow via the Mlflow API’s parameters, metrics, model among others.
-Fire Insights workflows will be registered as experiments in MLflow with their name and each execution will show up as a separate run in the MLflow experiments.
+In Sparkflows, processors in Python engine have integration with MLflow via the Mlflow API’s parameters, metrics, model among others.
+Sparkflows workflows will be registered as experiments in MLflow with their name and each execution will show up as a separate run in the MLflow experiments.

 Below is the sample workflow for regression to predict the house price with RidgeRegression Node.